 This scooter also comes with a few useful accessories.
 For example, there is a removable child seat that folds down under the main seat when not in use.
 You can also add a cargo basket to the handlebars if you plan to use this scooter while shopping.

-What could be better: This scooter folds down in seconds, but the folded size isn’t all that small.
+What could be improved?
+This scooter folds down in seconds, but the folded size isn’t all that small.
 It also weighs over 60 pounds, which makes it hard to lift into a car for transport.

 The WISGING is a budget-friendly folding scooter, but you wouldn’t know that just from looking at its features.
 This scooter uses a slightly more complicated three-part folding mechanism than other models, but it only takes a few seconds to fold and unfold once you get the hang of it.
 From a relatively large unfolded size, it packs down small enough to fit inside the trunk of almost any car.
 Plus, you can roll it along on the wheels for easy transport.